wbamberg/idl-reference/docs/nsISHistoryListener.md

 replaced when navigating away from non-persistent history entries (such as
 about pages) and when history.replaceState is called.

-@param aIndex        The index in session history of the entry being
-                      replaced

 #### Parameters ####